MuGdxy/MuCplGen/README.md

 ### Solve Semantic Error

-This time, we are going to talk about how to passon semantic error infomation.
+This time, we are going to talk about how to passon semantic error information.

 We implement a cool calculator in [Quick Start](#Quick Start), recall: